EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Training

 The above lines simply follow the definition of $\lossaux_i$ and the chain rule.
 This concludes our proof of Eq.~\eqref{eq:auxiliary_loss_prop} for Stage $i$, and thus our proof for the proposition. \end{proof}

 Let us move on to relax the assumption.
-In the broader scenario with tied/shared model parameters (e.g.~word embedding matrices \cite{Press2017}) across pipeline stages, gradient calculation via backpropagation is equivalent to the following two-step procedure (as is implemented in Megatron-LM): (1) compute gradients \emph{as if} all parameters are untied, then (2) sum up and synchronize gradients for tied parameters via all-reduce operations.
-Hence our proposed auxiliary-loss approach, when applied to the first part of the above two-step procedure, is still valid.
+In the broader scenario with tied model parameters, e.g.~word embedding matrices \cite{Press2017}, across pipeline stages, gradient calculation via backpropagation is equivalent to the following two-step procedure: (1)~compute gradients \emph{as if} all parameters are untied, then (2)~sum up and synchronize gradients for tied parameters via all-reduce operations.
+Hence our proposed auxiliary-loss approach, when applied to the first part of this two-step procedure, is still valid.